utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 ## Why Elasticsearch?

+Grafana is most often used with time series databases like Graphite, but for this sort of use case, it's about much more than measurements.
+Part of the power of Grafana is bringing together data from many different places, and leveraging the strengths of its diverse set of data sources.
+Elasticsearch isn't technically a time series database, but it's been one our fastest growing datasources because it really shines for use cases like this.
+Plus, Grafana support for Elasticsearch is getting better and better.
 Elasticsearch is not only a document search DB.
 Its real power is in the kinds of aggregations you can do.
 This is why Elasticsearch has become such a great tool for log analytics or data analytics in general.
 It's not ideal for the high volume & high-resolution time series workloads that most time series databases can handle, but for